A Complete Guide to Cremation

 Planning a cremation doesn’t have to be difficult or complicated.
 You can learn everything you need to know with our simple and comprehensive guide to cremation called The Everything Cremation Guide.
 Our free guide shows you hundreds of things you can do with the ashes of a loved one.

 What do scientist Albert Einstein, psychiatrist Sigmund Freud, musician George Harrison, and actor Christopher Reeve have in common?
 Besides being famous, they all chose to be cremated.

-- Cremations are flexible in that you have the option of whether or not you want any type of remembrance ceremony (e.g. a funeral or visitation) beforehand.
-Having a service before the cremation allows family to say goodbye to the body of their loved one.
-With a memorial service held after the cremation, you can choose to have it any time.
+Cremations are flexible in that you have the option of whether or not you want any type of remembrance ceremony (e.g. a funeral or visitation) beforehand.
+Having a service before the cremation allows families to say goodbye to their loved one.
+With a memorial service held after the cremation, you can choose to have it at any time.

-- Cremations are typically less expensive than traditional funerals (we’ll cover costs in a moment) because there is often no need for a traditional casket, preparation of the remains, a cemetery plot or headstone.
+Cremations are typically less expensive than traditional funerals (we’ll cover costs in a moment) because there is often no need for a traditional casket, preparation of the remains, a cemetery plot, or a headstone.

-- Cremains are portable.
+Ashes are portable.
 If you move, your loved one’s ashes move with you.
-It’s difficult for some people to have to move away from city or town where the grave of a loved one is located.
+It’s difficult for some people to have to move away from a city or town where the grave of a loved one is located.

 The Cremation Process